 Your first suit should be one that fits you.
 That’s first and foremost.

 Your first suit should be altered to your body with the help of a tailor.

 Your first suit should be probably be grey because you can dress it up and dress it down with separates.
 Black is always formal—think: weddings and funerals—and navy may be a little too casual for a black-tie event, because we all know I’m invited to black-tie events so often…

-, for making such a finely tailored suit that fits a 6’2″ man with a 36″ chest, girlishly small arms and a terribly long inseam.
+Well, I bought a midnight navy one, and it fits me perfectly off the rack.
+Hat’s off to you, A.P.C., for making such a finely tailored suit that fits a 6’2″ man with a 36″ chest, girlishly small arms and a terribly long inseam.